 Our conceptions of the family are very diverse, but what does the Bible say about the purpose and place of families?
 How do our backgrounds enrich our biblical understanding of family?
-Join us for the final webinar in our 2022 “What’s a Family Worth?” series.
-We will recap the series and discuss the unique callings of families and our role in helping all families flourish.
+Watch the final webinar in our 2022 “What’s a Family Worth?” series.
+You will get to hear a recap on the series and discussions on the unique callings of families and our role in helping all families flourish.

 Contact members of Congress in support of the Pregnant Workers Fairness Act and join a CPJ-affiliated group in their state to advocate for paid family leave in the next Congress.

 Dr. Christina Edmondson holds a PhD in Counseling Psychology from Tennessee State University, a MS degree from the University of Rochester in Family Therapy, and a Bachelor’s degree in Sociology from Hampton University.
 For over decade, Dr. Edmondson has served in a variety of roles including recently as the Dean for Intercultural Student Development at Calvin University.
 Within the Higher Education sphere, she continues to serve as an instructor and partners with several universities to develop ethical and impactful leaders.
 Additionally, a Certified Cultural Intelligence facilitator, public speaker, and mental health therapist, Christina is often contacted by churches to consult about leadership development, anti-racism, and mental health issues.
 Her writing has been seen and referenced in a variety of outlets including Essence.com, YourBlackWorld.com, and Gospel Today magazine.
 She is also one of the co-hosts of the Truth’s Table podcast.